 During idle times when the source radio is not in use, the MN may activate its target radio to scan for one or more reachable TPoAs.

-The handover decision may involve the following
+The handover decision may involve the following:

 A handover trigger, which may be a command.